 “The Paycheck Protection Program was designed as a lifeline for small businesses struggling to survive the COVID-19 pandemic,” said U.S. Attorney Lausch.
 “Our office is committed to working with our law enforcement partners to root out abuse of the important relief programs established under the CARES Act.”

-Turasky is the second Chicago-area business owner charged with fraud in relation to the PPP.
+The 43-year old defendant is the second Chicago-area business owner charged with fraud in relation to the PPP.
 In June, Rahul Shah of Evanston allegedly applied for $441,000 in loans after grossly exaggerating his company’s payroll expenses.
-According to the indictment in that case, Shah, 51, purportedly claimed the forms he used in the application were erroneously sent to him by workers in India.
+According to the indictment in that case, the accused from Evanston, 51, purportedly claimed the forms he used in the application were erroneously sent to him by workers in India.
 He later backpedaled and told investigators that they didn’t actually come from India and that he had filed them himself thinking, “it will keep our business alive,” sources indicate.

-The allegations against Turasky and Shah aren’t unique; the Justice Department has reportedly made at least 40 criminal complaints in federal court against nearly 60 people, who collectively received $62 million from the PPP using doctored documents, false certifications, and stolen identities.
+The allegations against the accused from Illinois and the accused from Evanston aren’t unique; the Justice Department has reportedly made at least 40 criminal complaints in federal court against nearly 60 people, who collectively received $62 million from the PPP using doctored documents, false certifications, and stolen identities.

 Anyone suspected of committing fraud related to federal COVID-19 relief programs should immediately consult an experienced fraud defense attorney.
 A good attorney can examine the evidence, conduct an independent investigation, and determine the best course of action to minimize the potential penalties or have the charges dropped.